Wowe-Peanut/Snail/README.md

   - [ ] Inversion free
   - [ ] Friction energy

-- [ ] Investigate sticky DBC Hessian transformation more (whether it's actually necessary since I can't get it to work)
+- [ ] Fix sticky DBC Hessian transformation more (I think it's causing the fixed point to move around rn)

+- [ ] Investigate the bug where the sim will freeze up and never return (I think it's prematurely reach a minimum somewhere and getting a search direction of zero): see *buggy_scene.json*

+- [ ] Download MATLAB & Simulink w/ the TAMU free student license and mess around with the sims to see how accurate this piece of shit is in comparison

 - [ ] Improve Cube Construction:
   - Should only draw the minimum number of external triangles and not draw any internal supports (might make it hard to tell if structure inverted but idgaf rn)